What is Webhook?

 • Test your webhook integration thoroughly, including failure scenarios and retry behaviour

 Webhooks are one of those technologies that work best when you do not notice them.
-When they are set up properly, information flows seamlessly between your payment provider and your business systems, events are handled automatically, and your team stays informed without lifting a finger.
+When they are set up properly, information flows smoothly between your payment provider and your business systems, events are handled automatically, and your team stays informed without lifting a finger.
 When they are not set up properly -- or not set up at all -- you end up with manual processes, delayed information, and missed events.
 For any business that takes payments, investing in solid webhook integration is time well spent.

 How Paytia Uses This